PerQdisc™

 Surgical Procedure

-The PerQdisc™ is designed for use using a lateral traspsoas or retroperitoneal (i.e., anterolateral) surgical approach to access disc space.
+The PerQdisc™ is designed for implantation using a lateral transpsoas or retroperitoneal (i.e., anterolateral) surgical approach to access the disc space.
 Access through the annulus can be achieved using the PerQdisc™ Disc Access System (Figure 3).
-Once annular access is achieved, a nuclectomy (removal of nucleus material) is performed through the disc access using various tools to remove most of the nucleus material.
+Once nuclear access is achieved, a nuclectomy (removal of nucleus material) is performed through the disc access using various tools to remove most of the nucleus material.

 Figure 3.
 PerQdisc™ Disc Access System